hsf-training/hsf-training-unix-shell/hsf-training-unix-shell/01-intro.md

 ```

 The shell typically uses `$ ` as the prompt, but may use a different symbol.
-In the examples for this lesson, we'll show the prompt as `! ` (chosen since it means something for our website formatter).
+In the examples for this lesson, we'll typically show the prompt as `! ` (chosen since it means something for our website formatter).

 Most importantly, *do not type the prompt* when typing commands.
 Only type the command that follows the prompt.